sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_5_schema_queries.md

 Keyword | Scope | Description
 --- | --- | ---
-`+` | version | Returns the latest stable version of a resource
+`+` | version | Returns the latest stable version of a resource `~` | version | Returns the latest, whether stable or draft, version of a resource or non-versioned resource

 The following rules apply:

-  - If no version attribute is specified, the latest stable version will be returned.
-It is therefore equivalent to using the `+` operator.
+  - If no version attribute is specified, the latest, whether stable or draft, version of a resource or non-versioned resource will be returned.
+It is therefore equivalent to using the `~` operator.

 #### Parameters used to further describe the desired results